franlane94/CTM/README.md

 The CTM module can be installed using

 ```
 pip install ctm

 ```

 if this method is used then `mcfit` and `classylss` will be automatically installed if they have not previously been installed.
-To check the code has been installed properly run
+To check the code has been installed properly run in the terminal

 ```
 python